tina-friedrich/arc-user-guide/docs/source/arc-storage.rst

 If you are unable to access either of these directories, please let us know.

 .. note::
-  Specifying the scratch file system type is especially important if you are running a multi-node (MPI) code which utilises
-  $SCRATCH.
-If you do not specify a scratch constraint, then you might be allocated nodes with different scratch file systems which will likely cause problems for your jobs, especially if you use scratch.
+  Specifying the scratch file system type is especially important if you are running a multi-node (MPI).
+If you do not specify a scratch constraint, then you might be allocated nodes with different scratch file systems which could cause problems for your jobs, even if you do not use $SCRATCH.
+(If you do use $SCRATCH, it almost certainly will.)

   The options are::